SteveMacenski/slam_toolbox/README.md

 NOTE: ROS2 Port of Slam Toolbox is still experimental.
 Known on-going work:
 - Interactive markers need to be ported to ROS2 and integrated
+- Panel plugins need to be ported to ROS2 to test and ship the rviz plugin
 - The toolbox needs to be largely tested
-- The rviz plugin needs to work as a nested widget
 - launch and config files need to be ported

 # Introduction